pr4aveen/tp/docs/DeveloperGuide.md

 An alternative would be to only reschedule projects or tasks that are affected by the change.
 This design was not chosen as it is more complicated and would increase the coupling between `ReminderManager` and other related classes.

 ### Statistics
+Momentum calculates statistics using the time tracking data collected from [timers and durations](#timers-and-durations).

-Statistics in Momentum are implemented using the Command design pattern, similar to how Commands are implemented.
+These statistics are implemented using the command design pattern, similar to how Commands are implemented.
 Each statistic tracked by Momentum is represented by a `Statistic` object, and a `StatisticManager` contains all the statistics and is responsible for updating them whenever the model is changed.

 Each statistic exposes a `calculate(Model model)` method that is called by the `StatisticManager` to calculate or update the data with the information in the model.
 The method contains instructions on how that particular statistic is calculated.